Learn how to make orange marmalade from whole citrus fruit with this easy recipe! All you need are oranges, sugar, and lemon juice to make it.

 - the temperature: measure the temperature with a candy thermometer.
 You want to cook marmalade to somewhere around 104 ºC (219–220ºF).
 Don't overcook your marmalade because the peel will become chewy and the sugar will caramelize, so be careful how high you push the temperature before you stop cooking.

-This recipe and method works perfectly with navel oranges or Seville oranges, and I've also used it to make grapefruit marmalade flavoured with vanilla bean, and three fruit marmalade made from oranges, lemons, and grapefruit.
+This recipe and method works perfectly with navel oranges or Seville oranges, and I've also used it to make grapefruit marmalade using pink grapefruits flavoured with vanilla bean, and even three fruit marmalade made from oranges, lemons, and grapefruit.

 Tools and equipment

-To measure the temperature as the marmalade bubbles, I highly recommend using an instant read thermometer.
+To measure the temperature as the marmalade bubbles, I highly recommend using an instant-read thermometer.
 I use a Thermapen which is very fast at registering temperatures and temperature changes, but it's hand-held.
 Marmalade splashes so this might not be ideal for you.
-A probe thermometer with a longer cable like the Thermoworks Dot would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.
+A probe thermometer with a longer cable like the ChefAlarm would be better because then you don't have to hold it with your hands, which would be much less dangerous to use than my hand-held setup.

 - a big pot to boil the jars